nicolecarman/nicolecarman/README.md

 <p>&nbsp;</p>

 ### Languages and Tools:
-These are the languages and tools I'm most familiar with.
-I started learning HTML, CSS, and mySQL in the early 2000s, began learning C++ in 2021 in my university coursework, and I'm currently learning JavaScript and Java as a part of a 16-week software engineering boot camp.
+I started learning HTML, CSS, and mySQL in the early 2000s.
+In 2021, I began learning C++ in my university coursework, and I'm currently learning JavaScript and Java as a part of an accelerated software engineering program.

 #### Languages